 Repayment on your loans beging after you graduate, leave school, or drop below half-time enrollment.
 Generally you have a grace period before you have to begin repayment.
 The grace period is a determined length of time when no payments are due.
 You can start repaying during the grace period and save some money in the long run.

-- For Federal Perkins Loans, the grace period is nine months.
+- Federal Perkins Loans – the grace period is nine months.

-- For Federal Direct Loans, the grace period is six months.
+- Federal Direct Loans - the grace period is six months.

-- For Federal PLUS Loans, repayment begins 30 to 45 days after the final loan disbursement.
+- Federal PLUS Loans – repayment begins 30 to 45 days after the final loan disbursement.

-If you are having difficulties making timely payments, there are five main repayment plans available.
+If you are having difficulties making timely payments, there are several repayment plans available.
 More information about each can be found at StudentAid.ed.gov.
 Contact your loan servicer directly if you would like to discuss repayment plan options or change your repayment plan.

 - Standard: Your monthly payments will be at least $50 and you will have up to 10 years to repay.

-- Graduated Repayment Plan: This means that your payments will start out lower and will increase over time.
+- Graduated Repayment Plan: Your payments will start out lower and will increase over time.
 Your monthly payments must be at least equal to the interest accrued on the loan between scheduled payments.
 You will pay off your loans in 10 years.

-- Extended Repayment Plan: This means the time for repayment could be extended from 10 years up to 25 years.
+- Extended Repayment Plan: The time for repayment could be extended from 10 years up to 25 years.
 Your monthly payments would be lower than with the 10-year standard plan but you will pay more over time with this plan.